gtulipani/reservations-service/README.md

 cancellation can take place.
 Currently **00**.

 ## CI
+Travis CI has been chosen as CI Software.
+It's already configured and runs all the UT for every PR and Build (including `master`).
+The status can be found at the top of this file.

 ## More Stats
 The project includes a total of **87** Unit Tests.
 The total Coverage is **92%**, where all classes have **100%**